How to make custom type binders for Play! Forms

 doesn't.
 So if you're working on a very large project, and compilation

-time is an issue, I'd suggest favoring Mappings rather than using of
+time is an issue, I'd suggest favoring Mappings rather than using of.

-I also find defining a Constraint and then using verifying
+I also find defining a Constraint and then using verifying to be more

 understandable, just from a semantic point of view.
 After all, when I